 There was a time when entrepreneurs were intimidated by the complexity of business applications.
 However, there has been a massive shift since then.
-Aspects like simple design and easy-to-use interface are in the DNA of a well-built help desk solution.
+Aspects like simple design and easy-to-use interface are prioritized while designing any help desk solution.

-By following the above steps you can configure your help desk and give your agents a kickstart to offer delight customer service.
-ProProfs Help Desk can be your customer support partner that offers a Gmail like user-interface so that resolving customer issues would seem familiar but only better.
+By following the above steps, you can configure your help desk and give your agents a kickstart to offer delightful customer service.
+ProProfs Help Desk can be your customer support partner that offers a Gmail like user-interface so that resolving customer issues would seem familiar.